-The Pittsburgh Chapter of the National Tooling and Machining Association is pleased to provide the Related Instruction portion for Pennsylvania’s apprenticeship program.
-Each year, we accept approximately 70 new apprentices into the four-year training program.
+The Pittsburgh Chapter National Tooling & Machining Association is pleased to provide the Related Instruction portion for Pennsylvania’s apprenticeship program.
+Each year, we accept approximately 50 new apprentices into the four-year training program.
 Apprentices complete 144 hours of classroom training and 2000 hours of hands-on application at his or her job site annually.
 While the instruction is open to anyone who would like to register for the program, apprentices who would like to earn their journeyman’s papers must also be registered with his or her employer’s qualified Pennsylvania apprenticeship program for on-the-job training.

 Since 1976, the Pittsburgh Chapter NTMA has provided regional manufacturers with a proven apprenticeship training program for individuals seeking metalworking educational opportunities with standards focused on world-class tooling and machining.

 What are the Benefits?

 - Apprentices typically earn pay-for-skills promotions during their apprenticeship training.
 Entry-level apprentices earn between $32,000 and $63,000 in wages and benefits in their first year of training.
 Apprentices who have completed the program typically earn between $52,000 and $79,000 annually.

 - The Pittsburgh Chapter NTMA offers the training component to complement the on-the-job training necessary to achieve Journeyperson certification.
 Apprentices can also earn NIMS (National Institute for Metalworking Skills) credentials in specialty areas.

 - The Pittsburgh Chapter NTMA Apprenticeship program is an affordable solution for both employers and students.
 Companies can combine the NTMA Apprenticeship program with structured OJT hours and avoid the cost and time of managing self-run apprenticeship instruction courses.